 v4 board with distorted audio

 Some, but not most, v4 boards can have distorted audio.
 Distortion may be dependent on voltage supplied to the board.
 See this posting about how to fix this problem.
 Note that v4 boards have lower audio output that may not be suitable for driving a speaker.
-If you want to use a speaker chose one with a higher impedance (e.g. 32 ohms) rather than use a 4 or 8 ohm unit.
+Choose a speaker with a higher impedance (e.g. 32 ohms) rather than using a 4 or 8 ohm unit.
 This will help with the output level.

 Essential fix #5 – Upgrade firmware

 Essential fix #6 – Pop fix for constructors with v3 board

 Recommended mod #7 – AGC mod from ND6T

 Recommended mod #9 – Upgrade your display to a colour touch screen

 Modern commercial transceivers are moving to colour touchscreens.
 You can have a touch screen too on your uBITx.
 Several options exist, but the easiest to install to date is the Nextion.
 This requires firmware provided by KD8CEC.